artefactory/redis-player-one/README.md

 ### Load data to Redis

-- Once the embeddings built:
+- Once the embeddings are built:
-    - You'll need to export env variable.
+    - You'll need to export env variables.
 Check `credentials/env.sh.exemple` to have the list
     - Then, run `python data/load_data_in_redis.py`

 ## **Run the app locally**

 **1. Setup python environment:**

-Run the following command to create a virtual environment and install all requirements:
+Run the following command to create a virtual environment and install all the requirements:
 ```bash
 make env
 make install_requirements